pingcap/docs/CONTRIBUTING.md

 > - If the path of a document in this file starts with `/tidb-cloud/`, it means that this document is only for TiDB Cloud.
 > - If the path of a document in this file does not start with `/tidb-cloud/`, it means that this TiDB document is reused by TiDB Cloud.

-If you are editing a document reused by TiDB Cloud, you might notice there are some `CustomContent` tags in the document.
+In some TiDB documents that are reused by TiDB Cloud, you might notice `CustomContent` tags.
 These `CustomContent` tags are used to show the dedicated content of TiDB or TiDB Cloud.

 For example: